Freenove/Freenove_RFID_Lib_for_Pico/README.md

 Here are some simple examples.

-### Show Rainbow
+### SerialNumberRead
-This example allows your Pico to obtain the UID and type of the card.
+This example allows your Pico driver RFID module to obtain the UID and type of the card.
 ```
 #include <SPI>
 #include <Freenove_RFID_Lib_for_Pico.h>